OWASP/samm/Current Releases/v2.0b/core/operations/o-operational-management.md

 | Maturity 2 - Managed, Responsive Processes | Data catalogued and data protection policy established | Decomissioning and legacy migration processes in place |
 | Maturity 3 - Active Monitoring and Response | Data policy breaches detected and acted upon | Proactive reliable handling of legacy applications/services |

-## Practice Notes
-* Possibly move the Third-Party Requirements stream into this practice, as a third stream?
-* Possibly split the System Decommissioning/Legacy Management Stream into two streams - one for the org. as a software consumer, and one for the org. as a software producer

 # A: Data Protection